Facilitating Continuous Quality Improvement for the Vermont Blueprint for Health

-- VCHIP has played an integral role in the planning and implementation of the Blueprint’s expansion to pediatrics.
-Much of this work has been funded through a five year Children’s Health Insurance Program Reauthorization Act (CHIPRA) Quality Demonstration grand from the federal Centers for Medicare and Medicaid Services (CMS)
+- Integral to Blueprint’s expansion to pediatrics, with assistance from a five year Children’s Health Insurance Program Reauthorization Act (CHIPRA) Quality Demonstration Grant from the Federal Centers for Medicare and Medicaid Services (CMS)